saurav-sinha-3141/notepad-sharp/README.md

-# cmd-crt-notepad
+# notepad-sharp

 ## Create Windows Commands Directly from This Text Editor

-Welcome to **cmd-crt-notepad**!
+Welcome to **notepad-sharp**!
 This tool allows you to create custom Windows commands directly from a text editor, streamlining your workflow and enhancing productivity.

 ### Table of Contents